How Fatal Are Truck Rollovers? - Mazow | McCullough, PC

 Recover Damages After a Truck Rollover Accident

 At Mazow | McCullough, PC, we know how devastating large truck accidents can be, especially when a truck rolls.
-We’re committed to providing truck rollover victims and their families with caring and compassionate legal support as they navigate the difficult months following a collisions.
+We’re committed to providing truck rollover victims and their families with caring and compassionate legal support as they navigate the difficult months following a collision.

 Contact us now to discuss your case in more detail or to book an appointment to meet our truck accident team.
 Dial our Salem, MA office at (978) 744-8000 or toll-free at (855) 693-9084.